AlpsCracker/AlpsCracker/README.md

 ### Hi, I'm alpsle0n 👋
 ---

-#### I'm an junior student at Zhejiang University, majoring in CS.
+#### I'm a junior student at Zhejiang University, majoring in CS.
 You can call me Alvin.😊

 - 🏢 I'm currently working with awesome peeps at **ZJU ICSR**
 - 🌱 Learning more about and studying: **Deep Learning, CS Algorithms**